thp/urlwatch/docs/source/configuration.rst

 apply to all reporters that derive from that reporter (for example, the ``stdout`` reporter uses ``text``, while the ``email`` reporter with ``html: true`` set uses ``html``).

+Setting ``separate: true`` will cause the reporter to send a report for each job rather than a combined report for all jobs.

 .. _job_defaults: